mullenkamp/booklet/README.rst

 File metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The user can assign overall metadata to the file as a json serializable object (i.e. dict or list).
 The methods are called set_metadata and get_metadata.
 The metadata is independent from all of the other key/value pairs assigned in the normal way.
-It won't be returned with any other methods.
+The metadata won't be returned with any other methods.
 If metadata has not already been assigned, the get_metadata method will return None.

 .. code:: python